nielshojen/mrssanta/README.md

 ### Current status

 We have a very basic rule syncing in place.
 Still need to do management API, more complex rule assignment and Web UI.

+Will be looking into makeing ot work on Azure as well at some point

 ### What's with the stupid name